 Whole Spices (cumin seeds, bay leaf, cardamom, cinnamon, cloves, black pepper)

-Fresh cilantro leaves
+Herbs - Fresh cilantro leaves, dried fenugreek leaves (crushed)

-Chana masala or Chole masala - Stovetop method
+Instructions - Stovetop method

 Make the gravy for chole or chickpeas:

 Now add ginger garlic paste (minced fresh ginger and garlic) and saute till it leaves a pungent smell.
-Now add the ground spices and quickly saute for 15 seconds.
-Then add onion paste and cook till it leaves oil.
-You can also add finely chopped onions in place of onion paste.
+Now add the ground spices and quickly saute for 10 - 15 seconds on low flame.

-Recipe Card for Chole Masala
+Recipe Card for Chana Masala

 Ingredients